 - Hazardous Substances.
 Healthy Working Lives, Public Health Scotland

-- COSHH Assessment: Identifying hazard and assessing risk (webpage).
+- COSHH Assessment: How to carry out a COSHH risk assessment.
 Health and Safety Executive